Words by Dalene Heck / Photography by Pete Heck

 Up to 1.1 million bundles of hair, from 1.1 million people murdered.

-From Auschwitz I we went to Auschwitz II – Birkenau.
+From Auschwitz, I went to Auschwitz II – Birkenau.
 It is the sight most familiar, the location seen in movies.
 Where rows upon rows of shacks were erected to house workers, prisoners, those waiting for their turn in the gas chamber.
 Rail tracks split the ground, piles of rubble sat at the back, somewhat hidden amongst trees.
-The gas chambers and cremation ovens were blown up with dynamite on the last days before liberation, busted rocks and the semblance of structure are all that remains.
+The gas chambers and cremation ovens were blown up with dynamite on the last days before liberation, busted rocks and the semblance of a structure are all that remains.

+The land stretches far; it was bigger than I thought.
+Some of the buildings, those not rebuilt, look far newer than I imagined they would.
+A sober reminder that this genocide was not so long ago.
 Many groups from Israel walked among us, waving their country’s flag, draping it across their shoulders.
 Most were teenagers.
 One girl was overcome and gasping with tears as she walked from the women’s camp to the pits where ashes were discarded.
 Most others were simply chatting.

 That may be the only place I’ve visited in the world where I felt glad for the buffer of a large number of tourists, grateful for a distraction from the place I was in, walking the roads that led so many others to their final formidable moments.
-Otherwise it would all be too heavy, too much for this sensitive heart to take.
+Otherwise, it would all be too heavy, too much for this sensitive heart to take.

 We drove away in silence, feeling vacant.
 Devoid of a piece of our own naive innocence, left behind at the Death Camp.